FCC push to rethink legal protections for tech giants marks major turn amid months of political pressure

 Democrats and Republicans generally agree there is need to rethink Section 230, which some critics say has come to shield the web’s most popular, profitable sites and services from being held accountable for wrongdoing.
 But Democrats have sought to reform the law in an attempt to thwart harmful content, including political disinformation, from proliferating across the web — while Republicans instead are motivated by allegations of political bias.

 GOP lawmakers, led by Trump, for years have argued that Facebook, Google and Twitter systematically suppress conservative users and websites — presenting only scattershot anecdotal evidence of their claims amid a flurry of denials from major tech companies.
 But they escalated their attacks this week, after Facebook limited the reach of the New York Post’s reports about the Biden family, the evidence for which purportedly had been gleaned from a laptop abandoned at a Delaware repair shop.
-Twitter, meanwhile, blocked users from sharing links to those stories.
+Twitter, meanwhile, at one point blocked users from sharing links to those stories.
 The White House and the Trump campaign blasted the tech giants for their decisions, and the president once again called for repealing Section 230.

 “When government granted these protections," Trump tweeted Thursday, "they created a monster!”